-By this method, you can see the security key of the Wi-Fi which is currently connected or not connected (out of range).
-Usually, you will be having many saved wireless networks such as home, office, coffee shops and your friend’s home on your laptop.
-In case you want to see the Wi-Fi security key to connect a new device or transfer the saved Wi-Fi networks to a new computer or even to find your friend’s house (who hid it from you) Wi-Fi password, just simply follow the below steps.
+By this method, you can see the security key of the Wi-Fi, which is currently connected or not connected (out of range).
+Usually, you will have many saved wireless networks such as home, office, coffee shops and your friend’s home on your laptop.
+If you want the Wi-Fi security key to connect a new device, transfer the saved Wi-Fi networks to a new computer, or even find your friend’s house (who hid it from you) Wi-Fi password, simply follow the below steps.

-1) Open the command prompt and type;
+- Open the command prompt and type;

 netsh wlan show profile